Not a fan of cardio? Jennifer Aniston's simple 15-15-15 workout is the way to get it done quickly

 Who should avoid doing the 15-15-15 workout?

-If you want to build and maintain muscle through perimenopause and beyond, it's recommended that you do some form of strength training for women in your exercise routine - as well as the 15-15-15 workout.
-Also known as resistance training or weightlifting, this type of exercise challenges the muscles in a way that this cardio exercise won't do.
+If you want to build and maintain muscle through perimenopause and beyond, it's recommended that you do some form of weight training for women in your exercise routine - as well as the 15-15-15 workout.
+Also known as resistance training or weightlifting, this type of exercise challenges the muscles in a way that cardio exercise won't do.

 Learning how to do a push-up properly and how to do a squat correctly are two ways to build a simple upper and lower-body strength workout at home.